Home » Travel Experiences » Beach & Island Travel » Exploring the Santorini Caldera A Dreamy Greek Escape

 Best Time to Visit the Santorini Caldera

 Timing your trip is everything in Santorini.
-The best months to visit the caldera are May, June, September, and early October.
-The weather is warm but not scorching, and prices are more manageable than in peak summer.
+The best months to visit the caldera are May, June, September and beginning of October.
+The weather is warm but not too hot, while prices are lower than in peak summer.

-I visited once in August and honestly, it was too crowded and too hot.
-Picture pushing through selfie sticks in Oia under a blazing sun—it’s not ideal.
-That said, if you must visit during summer, book everything months in advance and consider staying in quieter villages like Pyrgos or Megalochori.
+I went over in August and honestly it was too busy and too hot.
+Just imagine having to deal with selfie sticks in Oia under the blazing sun.
+If you must visit in the summer, then book all months in advance and stay at quieter villages like Pyrgos or Megalochori.

 Monthly breakdown: